pathwop/exercise-06/README.md

 # Exercise 6

-This exercise is about the Titanic passengers from last time, used for machine learning purposes with Weka.
+This exercise is about ...

 ## Step 1